 UC can develop as a mild, moderate, or severe condition.
 It affects the body’s ability to process food and eliminate waste.

-The different ways UC affects the colon will determine what type of condition a person has.
+The extent to which UC affects the colon will determine what type of condition a person has.
 Doctors will diagnose the type of UC based on the location of the inflammation.

-In most cases, individuals can manage their condition with diet, medication, and regular checkups.
+Individuals can usually manage their condition with diet, medication, and regular checkups.
 In severe cases, a person may require surgery.